Helping St Thomas Aquinas educate the next generation about sustainability

 So in addition to the excellent continuing professional development and career opportunities we offer, we've introduced Employee Assistance Schemes, cashback benefits for medical and other benefits.
 The electric car salary sacrifice scheme really stood out to us as a potential perk for staff.”

-Our salary sacrifice is a brilliant benefit to support the recruitment and retention of staff, and it’s totally free for employers to join.
-Find out how our salary sacrifice scheme can work for your team.
+Our salary sacrifice scheme is a brilliant benefit to support the recruitment and retention of staff, and it’s totally free for employers to join.

 Educating the next generation on sustainability

 There’s a big focus on making sure that staff live and breathe the values of the Trust to set a good example for the next generation of children in its care.

 “The thing I really liked about the electric car salary sacrifice scheme was that it sat so comfortably with the values of the Trust on the environmental side of things.
 We're doing a huge amount of work across all of the schools on what we called our ‘Eco Road Map’, and we've got all the young people really heavily invested in local action and project work and raising awareness.

 It just seemed to be an obvious thing to be offering our staff much more sustainable motoring through the electric car salary sacrifice scheme.
 Having electric cars in the car park gives a clear statement to the young people about sustainability and the choices they might make in the future.
 It backs up what we’re talking about in lessons and assemblies.”